Here are five reasons anorexia nervosa can impact your sex drive.

 And because approximately 33 to 50 percent of people with anorexia nervosa have mood disorders — such as depression — at some time in their lives, it can also be an underlying factor as to why your sex drive might be low.

 The treatment for depression can also play a role as well.
-Selective serotonin reuptake inhibitors (SSRIs) — a class of drugs often used as antidepressants and in the treatment of eating disorders — are known to have on sexual function.
-In fact, common side effects can include reduced sexual desire and difficulty reaching orgasm.
+Selective serotonin reuptake inhibitors (SSRIs) — a class of drugs often used as antidepressants and in the treatment of eating disorders — are known to have

 When conducting my own dissertation research, more than half of participants with anorexia nervosa mentioned experiences with abuse in their lives — whether sexual, physical, or emotional, be it in childhood or adulthood.
 (And this rang true for me too, as I developed an eating disorder in response to a relationship with an abusive partner.)